 So, we asked Jennifer Anderson, registered dietitian at Novant Health Heart & Vascular Institute in Charlotte, for advice on between-meal eating.
 She offered these proven strategies to help you navigate the ins and outs of snacking and ensure 2021 is your healthiest year ever.
 (And be sure to check out Anderson's list of 10 processed foods you don’t have to apologize for eating, it was one of the most popular Healthy Headlines stories of all time.)

 Prep healthy snacks for the week on your day off so you’re not raiding the pantry for chips and cookies.
 You can use this time to wash your produce, cut celery sticks, slice the melon and cube the cheese.

 This saves time in the long run and makes it easier to “grab and go” when you want a quick snack.

 “When you’re snacking throughout the week, grab the fresh or delicate snacks first,” Anderson said.
 “For example, eat the cut-up fruit and vegetable slices, which spoil faster, before you reach for the nuts or crackers and cheese.”

 It’s wise to package good portions while you’re prepping your snacks...so you don’t finish all the trail mix at once!
 (We’ve all been there.)

-If you buy in bulk from Costco, BJ’s or Sam’s Club, where they sell huge containers of nuts and giant boxes of crackers, Logan advises separating them into individual portions (in zip-style bags or leftover containers) as soon as possible.
+If you buy in bulk from Costco, BJ’s or Sam’s Club, where they sell huge containers of nuts and giant boxes of crackers, Anderson advises separating them into individual portions (in zip-style bags or leftover containers) as soon as possible.